emilyparkes/event-web/README.md

 # Event Web
 Introduction
+Do you want to eventify your life?
+To make it fuller and brighter?
+Find your ideal events here.
-A web app to see events happening in your city, big organised and local community events.
+>A web app to see events happening in your city, big organised and local community events.
 The web version of [event-app](https://github.com/emilyparkes/event-app).

 ### Getting Started: